 By the way, this fall Harvest Right came out with two new sizes of home freeze dryers – one larger and one smaller.
 These range in price from $2,395 to $4,295.
 They also carry Mylar bags and oxygen absorbers on their site, and an sealer that allows you to safely seal your Mylar in one step.

 I'll continue posting what we're drying on Instagram, and sharing additional posts to address questions show off the yumminess.
 If you choose to purchase a Harvest Right freeze dryer through my site, I receive an affiliate payment at no extra cost to you.
-(Thank you.)
+(Thank you for helping to fund our homestead projects!)

 You can watch the video below to see how I freeze dry strawberries.
 (These are the berries that had my friend's kids raving about them.)